sabin413/xbitinfo-data-compression/README.md

   Compresses multiple files in a batch using the precomputed keepbits from the config file.

 ## **Example Config Files**
-Each script has a matching `.ini` config file with the same name for convenience, for example:
+Each script has a matching ".ini" config file with the same name for convenience, for example:

 find_keepbits.py → find_keepbits.ini